General enquiries about Printed Special Collections contact:

 Special Collections, Hartley Library, University of Southampton, Highfield, Southampton SO17 1BJ

 Library Search contains records for most Special Collections books and journals, but some of the older material is listed only in the Card Catalogue which is in the Film and Music Resources Room on level 5.

 Check the individual guides for catalogue information for each collection.

 Access to some collections is restricted to members of the University.

-Welcome to the Printed Special Collections Guide which describes the collections held at the Hartley Library, their value for teaching, learning and research and how you can access the material.
+Welcome to the guide to the Hartley Library's Printed Special Collections which describes the individual collections, their value for teaching, learning and research and how to access the material.

 The printed collections are open to members of the University and to the wider community.

 To explore the resources available and find out if they can be of help in your study, teaching or research, use the tabs above or contact Special Collections.